 - screenplay; and play script

-- Fiction and non-fiction/academic submissions should be no longer than ten pages.
+- Fiction, creative non-fiction, academic, and math/science submissions should be no longer than ten pages.
 Poetry submissions should be comprised of three to five poems (there are no page limits).
 Short plays should have an approximate playing time of ten minutes; a ten-minute section of a longer script can be submitted along with a one-paragraph synopsis of the full work.
 Screenplays (feature or documentary) should be a minimum ten pages.
 Double spacing is preferred; please keep a copy for yourself.

 - Click here for the submission form to include with your manuscript in an e-mail to the Writing Center at mailto:firstname.lastname@example.org The manuscript file must be in a Microsoft Word or .txt format.
 Do not include identitying information on your manuscript pages.